-Bacterial pneumonia is caused by a certain bacterium or any other kind of bacteria that enter the lungs and multiplies causing an infection.
+Bacterial pneumonia is due to certain bacterium or any other kind of bacteria that enter the lungs and multiplies causing an infection.
 This process can occur on its own or can develop with another illness such as flu or cold.

-The risk of pneumonia is increased if the following are present:
+The risk of pneumonia increases if the following are present:

 - Weakened immune system

 - Respiratory diseases

 - People who are recovering from surgery

 - Dirty work environments

 - People who work or live in a hospital setting